-SSP3: Policies that exist in SSP1 may or may not exist in SSP3, and are ineffective (O'Neill et al. 2014c).
+SSP3: Policies that exist in SSP1 may or may not exist in SSP3, and are ineffective (O'Neill et al. 2014).
 There are challenges to implementing these policies, as in SSP2.
 In addition, ineffective sustainable land management policies result in competition for land between agriculture and mitigation.
-Land degradation neutrality is not achieved (Riahi et al. 2017b).
-Successful policies include those supporting bioenergy and BECCS (see 7.4.6) (Kriegler et al. 2017; Fujimori et al. 2017a; Rao et al. 2017).
-Demand side food policies are absent and supply side policies predominate.
-There is no success in advancing land ownership and access policies for agricultural producer livelihood (7.6.5).
+Land degradation neutrality is not achieved (Riahi et al. 2017).
+Successful policies include those supporting bioenergy and BECCS (Kriegler et al. 2017; Fujimori et al. 2017; Rao et al. 2017b) (Section 7.4.6).
+Demand-side food policies are absent and supply-side policies predominate.
+There is no success in advancing land ownership and access policies for agricultural producer livelihood (Section 7.6.5).

-Land use and land cover change
+Land-use and land-cover change

-Agricultural area in SSP1 declines as a result of the low population growth, agricultural intensification, low meat consumption, and low food waste.
+In SSP1, sustainability in land management, agricultural intensification, production and consumption patterns result in reduced need for agricultural land, despite increases in per capita food consumption.
+This land can instead be used for reforestation, afforestation and bioenergy.
 In contrast, SSP3 has high population and strongly declining rates of crop yield growth over time, resulting in increased agricultural land area.
-The SSP2 falls somewhere in between, with its modest growth in all factors.
+SSP2 falls somewhere in between, with societal as well as technological development following historical patterns.
+Increased demand for land mitigation options such as bioenergy, reduced deforestation or afforestation decreases availability of agricultural land for food, feed and fibre.
 In the climate policy scenarios consistent with the Paris Agreement, bioenergy/BECCS and reforestation/afforestation play an important role in SSP1 and SSP2.
-The use of these options, and the impact on land, is larger in scenarios that limit radiative forcing in 2100 to 1.9 Wm-2 than in the 4.5 Wm-2 scenarios.
+The use of these options, and the impact on land, is larger in scenarios that limit radiative forcing in 2100 to 1.9 W m-2 than in the 4.5 W m-2 scenarios.
 In SSP3, the expansion of land for agricultural production implies that the use of land-related mitigation options is very limited, and the scenario is characterised by continued deforestation.

-Cross-Chapter Box 9 Figure 1: Changes in agricultural land (left), energy cropland (middle) and forest cover (right) under three different SSPs (colours) and two different warming levels (rows).
-Agricultural land includes both pasture and non-energy cropland.
-Colours indicate SSPs, with SSP1 shown in green,

-SSP2 in blue, and SSP3 in red.
-Shaded area show the range across all IAMs; lines show the median across all models.
-Models are only included in a figure if they provided results for all SSPs in that panel.
-There is no SSP3 in the top row, as 1.9 Wm-2 is infeasible in this world.
-Data is from an update of the IAMC Scenario Explorer developed for the SR15 (Huppmann et al. 2018; Rogelj et al. 2018a).
+Cross-Chapter Box 9, Figure 1 | Changes in agriculture land (left), bioenergy cropland (middle) and forest (right) under three different SSPs (colours) and two different warming levels (rows).
+Agricultural land includes both pasture and cropland.
+Colours indicate SSPs, with SSP1 shown in green, SSP2 in yellow, and SSP3 in red.
+For each pathway, the shaded areas show the range across all IAMs; the line indicates the median across models.
+There is no SSP3 in the top row, as 1.9 W m-2 is infeasible in this world.
+Data is from an update of the Integrated Assessment Modelling Consortium (IAMC) Scenario Explorer developed for the SR15 (Huppmann et al. 2018; Rogelj et al. 2018a).